r57zone/DualShock4-emulator/README.md

 OPTIONS | Tab
 SHARE | F12

-The sensitivity parameters `SensX` and `SensY` can also be found in the configuration file.
+The sensitivity parameters `SensX`,` SensY` for the mouse can also be found in the configuration file "Config.ini", in the section "Mouse".
+If there is no stick movement, you can also try increasing the "SleepTimeOut" parameter to 5, 7, 10.

 ## Download
 >Version for Windows 7, 8.1, 10.